DYMO LabelManager 160 Portable Label Maker

 For a more organized outlook and easily identifiable stock, the DYMO 160 Portable Label Maker prints durable, water-resistant labels that make it easier to tag products, take stock and access files.
 The QWERTY keyboard is no different from the form available on laptops, computers, and phones, making it easy to locate keys and type fast, getting the job done flawlessly.
 With the number keys on top and the letter keys well-arranged below, users can easily customize texts with the 6 font sizes and 8 text styles available.
 With up to 200 symbols and clip art images to choose from, customization and label designs are relatively easy to compose.
 The simple design allows easy navigation and controls, with soft one-touch keys that ensure hassle-free typing.

 It equally provides a number of background colors to choose from; easily arrange and identify products by their color-coded labels.
 To proof-read what has been typed in and check the final design, the large LCD screen provides a bright and visible display, ensuring an accurate and precise label is printed.
 The highlight of this portable printer has to be its smart memory, the machine stores the data from the last label printed for easy and hassle-free reprinting.
+If you use paper shredders, you will surely be interested in some of the best paper shredder bags from our list; check them out.

 Multiple font sizes and styles